Medications and Drugs

 What is the most important information I should know about morphine and naltrexone (Embeda)?

-Before taking morphine and naltrexone, tell your doctor if you have a breathing disorder, liver or kidney disease, underactive thyroid, curvature of the spine, a history of head injury or brain tumor, gallbladder or pancreas disorders, a blockage in your stomach or intestines, Addison's disease, enlarged prostate, urination problems, a seizure disorder, a debilitating condition, mental illness, or a history of drug or alcohol addiction.
+Before taking morphine and naltrexone, tell your doctor if you have a breathing disorder, liver or kidney disease, low blood pressure, a thyroid disorder, curvature of the spine, gallbladder or pancreas disorders, a blockage in your stomach or intestines, Addison's disease, enlarged prostate, urination problems, a seizure disorder, a debilitating condition, mental illness, a history of head injury or brain tumor, or a history of alcoholism or drug addiction.

-Never take more than your prescribed dose of morphine and naltrexone.
+Never take morphine and naltrexone in larger amounts, or for longer than recommended by your doctor.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Report Problems to the Food and Drug Administration